KQM-git/TCL/docs/evidence/characters/electro/razor.md

 Burst E:

-Test 1, 1.16 = 76 frames Test 2, 1.15 = 75 frames Test 3, 1.16 = 76 frames Test 4, 1.29 = 89 frames Test 5, 1.19 = 79 frames Test 6, 1.18 = 78 frames Test 7, 1.16 = 76 frames Test 8, 1.16 = 77 frames Average frames of 8 tests = 78.25 frames for E during Q burst
+Test 1, 1.16 = 76 frames Test 2, 1.15 = 75 frames Test 3, 1.16 = 76 frames Test 4, 1.29 = 89 frames Test 5, 1.19 = 79 frames Test 6, 1.18 = 78 frames Test 7, 1.16 = 76 frames Test 8, 1.16 = 77 frames Average frames of 8 tests = 78.25 frames for E during Q Burst

 **Conclusion**:
-The animation is different and slightly slower during burst.
+The animation is different and slightly slower during Burst.
 It is not affected by the 40%+ normal ATK SPD bonus \(or else it would be faster, or if it was, the different animation would be longer and then reduced to 78.25 frame average\).

 ### Razor Dragonstrike MV/s